 We have a picnic lunch along the way, recalling the genuine warmth and kindness shown by the many local people we visited.
 Afterwards we meet our vehicle to continue to Lares (10,225'), a more modern community with electricity and nearby medicinal hot springs.
 Then, we begin the winding drive on a scenic dirt road leading back to the Sacred Valley of the Incas.
 We cross the Amparaes Pass at 15,026' with Andean views of the snow-covered Sawasiray peak (18,930').
 Approaching the valley, we pass an extensive pre-Inca site situated at the top of the gorge guarding the entrance to the sacred lands below.
 Passing through the town of Calca, we meet the main paved road to arrive at the familiar and charming Sol y Luna Lodge & Spa.
 Trek length: 7.5 miles or 6 hours; Driving distance: 3 hours; Final elevation: 9,435'.
+(B,L)

-DAY 08 (THU): MACHU PICCHU
+DAY 08: MACHU PICCHU

 At the Ollantaytambo station we board the Vistadome train for the 1.5 hour journey to Machu Picchu town (formerly Aguas Calientes).
 Ascending to Machu Picchu by bus, we'll join our guide for a private tour of the renowned archaeological site.
-Perched on a narrow crest high above the meandering Urubamba River and surrounded by rugged, green slopes of forested Andean mountains, Machu Picchu (7,874') is more than just the jewel of Inca architecture - it is a perfect union of engineering and nature.
+Perched on a narrow crest high above the meandering Urubamba River and surrounded by rugged, green slopes of forested Andean mountains, Machu Picchu (7,973') is more than just the jewel of Inca architecture - it is a perfect union of engineering and nature.
 Never reached by the Spanish, Machu Picchu is a city in harmony with its surroundings.
 It was brought to the world's attention in 1911 by the American historian, Hiram Bingham.
 Our explorations include all of the various sectors of the ruins, the industrial area, the Temple of the Sun and Royal Tomb, the ceremonial water fountains and baths, and the Sacred Plazas.

 For convenience, a buffet style lunch is served at the Tinkuy restaurant just outside the main gates.
 This afternoon we can take a 30-minute panoramic walk to view the Inca Drawbridge, an ingenious construction.
 The drawbridge is a natural gap in the stone-paved trail that the Incas used to prevent unwanted visitors from crossing by using logs that could be withdrawn easily.
-Once in the village below the ruins, we check-in to the charming Inkaterra Machu Picchu Hotel, situated in 12 acres of cloud forest gardens beside the Urubamba River.
+Once in the village below the ruins, we check-in to the charming Inkaterra Machu Picchu Hotel, a former National Geographic Unique Lodge of the World, situated at 6,627' in 12 acres of cloud forest gardens beside the Urubamba River.

 (B,L,D)

-DAY 09 (FRI): MACHU PICCHU / CUSCO
+DAY 09: MACHU PICCHU / CUSCO

 Rising early, those who wish may venture up to the ruins to catch the early morning light as the sun rises over the mountains to shine on the sacred city.
 Several optional activities are available today around Machu Picchu.
-At 8,860' Huayna Picchu, or Young Peak, looms as a backdrop to the citadel.
-Active participants may choose to climb the very steep, exposed trail to the mountain top ruins for an amazing, bird's-eye view.
-Another choice is a 1.5-hour hike downhill through the forest to the partially excavated and intriguing Temple of the Moon.
+At 8,836' Huayna Picchu, or Young Peak, looms as a backdrop to the citadel.
+Active participants may choose to climb the very steep, narrow and exposed trail to the mountain top ruins for an amazing, bird's-eye view.
+Another choice is a 1.5-hour up and downhill trail through the forest to reach the partially excavated and intriguing Temple of the Moon (elev 7,220').
+A series of caverns likely contained mummies during Incan times.
 The day is flexible and some people may prefer to simply choose a favorite spot to meditate, photograph, or continue guided explorations.
 Reality surpasses imagination at this mysterious sanctuary.